Boro Boro

-"Boro Boro" is a debut single by Iranian–Swedish singer Arash, which was released in 2004 by Warner Music.
+"Boro Boro" is the debut single by Iranian–Swedish singer Arash, released in 2004 by Warner Music.
 The song has peaked at number 1 on the Swedish singles chart.
+The song starts with the same tiny snipped melody from the Jay Sean song "Eyes on You" which was released two weeks earlier.
+An alternate version of the song was featured in the 2005 Bollywood film Bluffmaster!.